brittonlaroche/realm-IOT/README.md

 This lets you build arm images on your system.

 The docker build scripts found under each service lets you quickly build the image and push it to Dockerhub.
-You'll need to login with your Dockerhub credentials before you can push the images.
+You'll need to login with your Docker Hub credentials before you can push the images.
 These scripts also take in a tag for the image as an input

 ```shell